-Classically cCMV infection is categorised as "symptomatic" or "asymptomatic" but the European Guidelines1 have suggested that a more useful differentiation may be to think of these babies in terms of having mild, moderate or severe disease.
+Classically cCMV infection is categorised as "symptomatic" or "asymptomatic" but the European Guidelines have suggested that a more useful differentiation may be to think of these babies in terms of having mild, moderate or severe disease.
 These categories will help direct the treatment choice for each affected infant.
 Each case should be discussed with the wider team to help individual categorisation of disease severity.
 This category guides the planning and management for the baby (see table 4 and Appendix B for further information).
-Evidence of benefit from randomised controlled trials is only available for treatment started in the first month of life, in infants over 32 weeks gestation, and further studies are on-going to verify whether treatment outside this period is beneficial1.
+There is some evidence of benefit from randomised controlled trials for treatment started in the first month of life, in infants over 32 weeks gestation, and further research will provide more information.

-The treating paediatrician will be able to take subspecialist advice (from infectious diseases teams, virologists, etc.) and discuss risk-benefit with the families before considering appropriate course of management.
+The treating paediatrician will be able to take specialist advice (from infectious diseases teams, virologists, etc) and discuss risk-benefit with the families before considering appropriate course of management.